+Chatfield recognizes that technology is an integral part of the educational experience.
+Students will receive a Chatfield email address for official college communication and to aid in their studies.
 Computers are available for students at both the Over-the-Rhine and Brown County Campuses.
-Students will receive a Chatfield College email address.
-Students must be considerate when sharing computers and only use the computers for legitimate purposes, as defined by the Chatfield College Responsible Use of Information Technology Policy.
+Students taking online classes may also make use of the computers at either campus.
+Students must be considerate when sharing computers and only use the computers for legitimate purposes, as defined by the Chatfield College Responsible Use of Information Technology policy.